 - A richer vocabulary which will enable to articulate their understanding of taught concepts.

 - High aspirations, which will see them through to further study, work and a successful adult life.

 At Rednal Hill we ensure that children are growing as scientists through regular monitoring opportunities.
 These take the form of pupil conferencing (in which children are encouraged to show their work and discuss the content).

 The children’s knowledge and understanding are assessed before each unit of work.
-This takes place in the form of shower thoughts.
+This takes place in the form of thought showers.
 This summarises knowledge and understanding of the key topic.
 These key points are used to identify the starting points and level of challenge for the children’s lessons.
-These initial assessments are then revisited at the end of the topic and new knowledge is outlined.
+These initial assessments are then revisited throughout the topic and new knowledge is outlined.

 Formative assessment also takes place through end of topic quizzes and teacher assessment using the Educater programme.

 Formal and informal book and planning scrutiny/monitoring by the science lead ensures that the pitch of work is appropriate for the year group and groups of learners.
 During these events, the science lead will focus on progress that is made, both overtime and within a lesson.

 Gaps in learning are identified by the Science Coordinator and support is provided to support teachers in addressing this.

 If you'd like to find out more please contact me via the school office using:

 Knowledge Prompt/Vocabulary Cards for 2021-22